aws/amazon-documentdb-jdbc-driver/src/markdown/setup/setup.md

 [JDBC connection string](connection-string.md).
 4. The `replicaSet` option is not supported when using an SSH tunnel.

+### Using an External SSH Tunnel to Connect to Amazon DocumentDB
 Start an SSH port-forwarding tunnel to the cluster with the following command:

 ~~~